by Michael Wolter

 The benefits of proptech often highlight making life more efficient, productive, and easier.
 But could proptech be enabled on a much larger and more important scale –enabling property professionals to increase the safety of residential buildings, or even to save lives?

 The recent tragic events at Grenfell Tower in London have shaken not only the local property community, but the world as a whole.
-Flammable cladding that encased the building caught fire and resulted in a death toll that is currently at approximately 80 and continues to rise.
+Flammable cladding that encased the building caught fire and resulted in a death toll of 71 in total.
 However, the real culprit for the disaster lies in the chain of command in charge of approving the building materials for Grenfell Tower.
 Had safety standards been adhered to and proper inspections taken place, the outcome of the fire would no doubt have been very different.

 There is a multitude of regulatory measures that can prevent inadequate materials from being used in construction.
 However, even if faulty materials somehow pass the design and construction phase, there are proptech tools which can be utilized to identify unsafe materials and affect their removal.

 Jax Kneppers, founder and CEO of construction consultancy and proptech company Imfuna, worked on a high rise tower prior to the Grenfell disaster.
 The subject high rise was clad with highly flammable materials which could have resulted in a disaster similar to that at Grenfell Tower.
 The Imfuna app was used to conduct forensic inspections, testing and evaluation of the building envelope resulting in identifying significant defects.
 Kneppers used Imfuna to utilize scientific data collection methods, ultimately providing sound information for responsible persons to make decisions.

 Could proper inspections at the Grenfell Tower have averted disaster?
 Probably yes, however the answer is significantly more complex.